lf-energy/foundation/project-proposal.md

   - The project will need to make these changes in order to be considered further.
 - Projects are accepted via a 2/3 supermajority vote of the TAC, excluding abstentions. << to be discussed - how do we handle abstensions?
 - The proposal document will be finalized as a project charter.
 This charter document must be included in the project's main repository.
 - The TAC will determine the appropriate initial stage for the project based on the evidence submitted.
-New projects can apply for admission at Sandbox or Incubating stage via the review process.
+New projects can apply for admission at Incubator or Early Adoption stage via the review process.

 ### Additional requirements for projects applying at the Early Adoption stage